Osprey Mutant 38L Review: 1 Year of Testing

 My only criticism comes from the way the pack must be loaded to maintain that narrow profile down at the hips.
 As you load the pack, the carrying capacity down low is narrower.
 This means that while ideally you load heavy stuff like hardware down low, you will inevitably have more loose items or items you want readily accessibly (water bottles, radios, harness, layers) up top.
 Depending on how well you pack the bag, this can mean a pretty top-heavy setup.
 Not a huge deal, and you get used to it (or learn to load it smarter).
 But the narrow constriction of the bag through the bottom 1/3-1/2 does mean this bag carries differently than a wider counterpart.
 Again, this pretty standard for an alpine climbing bag, and it’s what enables the ability to move easier in different terrain without the backpack getting in the way, so it’s tough to complain.

-Plus, if you carry the rope on the outside like a normal person (I seem to be in the minority here), you’ll have a top heavy setup anyway.
+Plus, if you carry the rope on the outside, you’ll have a top heavy setup anyway.

 Durability